-Rotational motion, in these cases, can be the result of an angled impact to the head.
-These impacts may result in a change of the rotational motion of the head that can cause the brain to move or stretch.
+Rotational motion, in these cases, can be the result of an angled impact on the head.
+These impacts may result in a change in the rotational motion of the head that can cause the brain to move or stretch.

 The brain is more sensitive to rotational motion than linear motion because it has shear properties similar to water or gel.
 When different parts of the brain move relative to each other as a result of rotational motion, the tissues can stretch, which can cause concussions or other brain injuries.

 The outer protection in a helmet

 Most helmets consist of an outer shell made of a plastic or composite material.
 Beneath that shell is one or several layers of foam, most often EPS (Expanded Polystyrene) or EPP (Expanded Propylene) foam, designed to help absorb energy from an impact.
 The foam can be engineered with different densities: soft layers that crush under small impacts and harder layers to handle bigger hits.